 How will sex after prostate cancer be different?

-The treatment for malignant prostate cancer is to remove the entire prostate before the cancer spreads beyond it.
-You may have heard that the tumor is inside the capsule, but moving fast.
+One of the treatments of prostate cancer is to remove a portion of the prostate or the totality of the gland before cancer spreads beyond it You may have heard that the tumor is inside the capsule, but moving fast.